Brazil: World Cup 2014 Team Preview

 Neymar moved to Barcelona ahead of the 2013/14 season for a price tag in the region of €50 million despite many expecting him to remain in Brazil until after the World Cup.
 Would the mammoth price tag, huge expectation and sleight somatotype possibly hinder him from succeeding in European football?
 Or would playing with megastars like Messi, Xavi and Iniesta help him blossom?

-Thus far, the latter seems to have come to fruition, and although Neymar has a long way to go before reaching the heights of his teammate Messi, he has scored goals and provided assists aplenty.
+In his first season, the latter came to fruition, and although Neymar has a long way to go before reaching the heights of his teammate Messi, he has scored goals and provided assists aplenty.
 Perhaps most importantly, one of each in his debut Clasico.